Sexual harassment: First timer

 I learned later that my last company had to split my job among four people.
 I had heard many times from my direct manager that there was no budget to hire an assistant to help with my workload and that my product line was not profitable enough to justify another headcount.
 These are the business reasons that go above the humanity of what we do every day.

-At the end of the day, I did get thick skin and was able to stand up for what I value most.
+At the end of the day, I did get a thick skin and was able to stand up for what I value most.
 But the scars are there, in my memory and in my heart.
 And I am constantly faced with the question, “How do I raise a strong daughter, because the fight is not over.”

 Thank you Anita Hill, thank you, Oprah Winfrey, thank you Christine Blasey Ford and anyone who has made their voices heard and not forgotten.